Create a MariaDB Data Source

 icon at the top of the Create Datasource page to make a new selection.

-- SSH Tunnel: Access the data source through an SSH tunnel.
+- SSH Tunnel: Connect through an SSH tunnel.

-- IP Address: Access the data source through a public network address.
+- IP Address: Connect through a public network address.

-- SSH Tunnel: Access the data source through an SSH tunnel.
+- SSH Tunnel: Connect through an SSH tunnel.

 Configuration items when Connection is IP Address Host: The public network connection address and port of the data source.
 Configuration items when Connection is Gateway - Gateway: Select the NineData gateway installed on the host where the data source is located.

-- Host: Can be written as localhost (the data source is on the local machine) or the intranet IP of the host where the data source is located.
+- Host: Enter localhost if the data source is on the same host as the gateway, or enter the internal IP address of the host where the data source is located.

-Configuration items when Connection is SSH Tunnel - SSH Host: Enter the public IP or domain name of the server where the target data source is located, as well as the corresponding port number (the default port number for SSH service is 22).
+Configuration items when Connection is SSH Tunnel - SSH Host: Enter the public IP address or domain name and SSH port of the server where the target data source is located.
+The default SSH port is 22.

 - SSH Authentication Method: Select the SSH authentication method.